Social Security Experience Panels: annual report 2019

 This 2019 annual report outlines what Experience Panels work has been undertaken this year, and looks forward to what is planned for 2020.

 This document is part of a collection

-It is my pleasure to publish the Scottish Government's first annual report on the work of the Social Security Experience Panels.
+I am delighted to publish the Scottish Government’s second annual report on the work of the Social Security Experience Panels.

 Shirley-Anne Somerville, Cabinet Secretary for Social Security and Older People

 There is a problem